inderasarman/CEG3006-Project/README.md

 ### Future Improvements

+- Remote configurations set by server to RSU
 - Integration of AI-based pedestrian behaviour prediction
 - Adaptive warning thresholds based on weather and lighting conditions
 - Integration with smart infrastructure systems